Dec. 14, 2013 Noon - 6 p.m.

-God officiated the first marriage by creating one woman for Adam, and in establishing marriage He stated that "a man shall leave his father and mother and be joined to his wife, and they shall become one flesh" (Gen 2:24).
-And the nearly balanced birth ratio of boys and girls provides evidence that God designed human beings for monogamy.
-However, the Bible has many references, negative, neutral, and even positive, to polygamy.
+God officiated the first marriage by creating one woman for Adam.
+In establishing marriage He stated that "a man shall leave his father and mother and be joined to his wife, and they shall become one flesh" (Gen 2:24).
+In the New Testament, Jesus clarified this by saying, "the two shall become one flesh" and He then emphasized that by repeating, "they are no longer two, but one" (Mark 10:8).
+Further, the nearly balanced birth ratio of boys and girls provides evidence that God designed human beings for monogamy.
+For otherwise, if the world's culture did not enforce one-man, one-woman marriage, then if the richer men, and the more handsome men, and the more powerful men, took two and three wives each or more, then today there would simply be no women available for hundreds of millions of other men to even propose to.
+On the other hand, the Bible has many references, negative, neutral, and even positive, to polygamy.
 Why then do Christians stand almost unanimously against a man simultaneously having two or more wives?

 New Testament: No known New Testament believer lived in polygamy and a careful look at Scripture indicates directly that, by New Testament times, polygamy was not considered acceptable moral behavior.
 How so?
 The standards of morality (like self-control and humility) for bishops, elders, and deacons in the epistles of Timothy and Titus apply not only to church leaders, but to all Christians.
 Atheists and other Bible critics claim that verses like those cited below imply that polygamy was allowed by the New Testament apostle Paul for ordinary Christians, because he prohibited it only for leaders.
 If that interpretation were valid, however, then Paul was also saying that generally it would be fine for Christians to be violent, greedy for money, quarrelsome, and have unruly children, which is nonsense.
 Paul's standards for elders can not conceivably support such a twisted claim.
 And likewise, the Bible's command against adultery with a neighbor's wife does not permit adultery with a neighbor's husband.
 That kind of error illustrates a false antithesis like the logical fallacy of the excluded middle, what KGOV.com calls the "false opposite."
 Just because the text speaks of wives, does not infer that the principle is inapplicable to husbands.
 Likewise, because Paul prohibits being violent for leaders does not mean that he supports it for followers.
 For Paul wrote that church leaders: